learn-co-curriculum/git-workflow-branching-terminology/README.md

 contents.
 So we don't have to haul computers around, we can simply grab the code from the remote repository and pick up where we left off!

-We can see a list of all remotes with `git remote`.
+We can see a list of all the remotes' shortnames with `git remote`.
 Usually there is only one, `origin`, the default.
 As you get more skilled you might share your code to multiple remotes.

 We can see a list of all ***remote branches*** &mdash; that is all the branches at all the remotes &mdash; that Git knows about with `git branch -a`.